oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 **Hardware.** Weights total 59.1 GB (19.5 + 19.5 + 14.6 + 4.9 + 0.6) and the chained design
-loads both checkpoints per Run, so one 80 GB+ card — an H200 at 141 GB, or an H100 — holds the whole chain resident and offloads nothing, which is what the 1.0 MP default assumes.
+loads both checkpoints per Run, so one 80 GB+ card — an H200 at 141 GB, or an H100 — holds the whole chain resident and offloads nothing, which is what the native-canvas default assumes.
 24 GB still works at 0.4 MP but offloads heavily and swaps checkpoints mid-Run.
 GPU class matters directly here and CPU cores do not — sampling is GPU-bound — which is why the `gpu` resource carries the guidance in its `description` (`gpu` is a discrete count, not a size, and `ServiceTemplateSchema`